mabq/arch-base/README.md

 To automate my Archlinux setup I created 2 ansible playbooks:

-1. [arch-base](https://github.com/mabq/arch-base) (this repo) - fully automates a [basic Archlinux installation](https://wiki.archlinux.org/title/Installation_guide)
+1. [Arch-base](https://github.com/mabq/arch-base) (this repo) - fully automates a [basic Archlinux installation](https://wiki.archlinux.org/title/Installation_guide).

-2. [arch-setup](https://github.com/mabq/arch-setup) installs and configures all the tools I need
+2. [Arch-setup](https://github.com/mabq/arch-setup) installs and configures everything.

 ## What do you need to run this playbook?

-  - A second computer with [Ansible](https://archlinux.org/packages/extra/any/ansible/).
-Since Ansible is not included in the [live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment) this playbook must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) machine.
+  - A second computer with [Ansible](https://archlinux.org/packages/extra/any/ansible/) installed -- Ansible is not included in the Archlinux [live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment), so this playbook must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) node.

   - The encryption password.